frankelzeng/reionization/README.md

 This is the main repository for Chenxiao's fall 2018 research project focusing on reionization.

-## Prof. Hirata's suggestion about relevant papers:
+## Prof. Hirata's suggestion on relevant papers:

 Hirata (2018):
 https://arxiv.org/pdf/1707.03358.pdf